Categories

 I initially had trouble with T. zebrina seedlings being extremely weak and failing to develop.
 Out of my first batch of three seedlings, two of them stopped growing when they had just a couple of tiny leaves, remained in stasis for months, and then abruptly melted.

 But with some more experimenting, I’ve found the single most important factor for success is light.
 Give the seedlings absolutely the brightest, most scorching light you can.
 Direct sun on a south-facing summer windowsil is great.
 If that’s not available, then intense artificial light will do.
-I position mine so they’re within about 10cm of the LED lights (which I usually keep about 30cm away from adult plants!).
+I position mine so they’re within less than 10cm of the LED lights (which I usually keep about 30cm away from adult plants!).

 Good light improves the survival rate, but zebrina seedlings are still slow growers at first.
 It took five months for my first seedling to get to this point: